Major/ Minor FAQ

 Thesis projects can vary in scope, but typically involve original sociological research presented in the format and length of a conventional academic article – i.e. 30-40 pages of text, references, and figures.
-We strongly recommend that students considering a thesis speak with their department advisor and/or other Sociology faculty members about their ideas as early as possible so that they are ready to hit the ground running, ideally prior to the beginning of their senior year.
+We strongly recommend that students considering a thesis speak with their department advisor and/or other Sociology faculty members about their ideas as early as possible - no later than the Spring term of their Junior year - so that they are ready to complete their Sociology Honors Thesis Program application and begin the Honors Program sequence in the Fall of their Senior year.

-Students who will write an honors thesis should register for SOC 4901: Sociology Honors Thesis (3 credits) in the fall semester of their senior year and the SOC 4900: Capstone Paper for Sociology Majors course (3 credits) in the spring.
+Students who will write an honors thesis should first complete the Sociology Honors Thesis Program application.
+As thesis cohorts are admitted annually, students should apply for the Program in the Spring prior to their senior year.
+Students will be notified of their acceptance into the Program in the early- to mid-Summer.
+Once your application is approved, you may register for SOC 4901: Sociology Honors Thesis (3 credits) in the Fall semester of their senior year.
+In the Fall, students will participate in a seminar style course, working to develop their thesis projects, secure needed institutional research approval, solidify their faculty mentoring team, and to construct the basis of their thesis through a project proposal.
+In the Spring, students will register again for SOC 4901 (3 credits), this time completing their coursework as an independent study supervised by their faculty mentoring team.
 Students who opt for the thesis capstone option can apply three of their thesis credits (those associated with SOC 4901) toward their upper-level major requirement, meaning that – in addition to their thesis project – they would only need to complete four (rather than five) additional 300/400-level seminar courses.
 To receive departmental approval to register for these courses, students must:

 (1) Satisfy the College GPA requirement for admission to Latin honors, now set at 3.65 through six semesters;